SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Test administration software products sales are recognized upon delivery and when collectibility is reasonably assured.

-The Group rent out one floor of its own building and recognized the revenue from operating lease on a straight-line basis over the lease term.
+The Group recognized the revenue from operating lease on a straight-line basis over the lease term.

 Revenue is recognized net of business taxes at the rate of 5% of gross revenues or VAT at the rate of 3% or 6% of gross revenues.
 Business tax and VAT collected from customers, net of VAT paid for purchases, is recorded as a liability in the consolidated balance sheets until paid to the tax authorities.

-Cost of revenues consists primarily of cost of test monitoring, royalty fees for IT vendors and test sponsor licensing arrangements, cost of inventories, payroll compensation, technical support, and other related costs, which are directly attributable to the rendering of services and delivery of goods.
+Cost of revenues consists primarily of cost of test monitoring, royalty fees for IT vendors and test sponsor licensing arrangements, payroll compensation, and other related costs, which are directly attributable to the rendering of services and delivery of goods.

 The test monitoring costs are recognized upon completion of examinations based on actual number of test takers.
 Royalty fees are recognized as cost of revenues based on actual usage according to contract provisions.